sratilai/paper/README.md

-TEST
+Draft
 =====

-# Russian string bag
+# Russian string bag (this is a metaphorical prelude to the essay)

 The Russian string bag is called avoska.